5 min read

 4. Come with a heart ready to obey.

-Psalm 40:6-8 echoes Samuel to Saul: obedience is better than sacrifice.
-God doesn't want the ritual.
-He doesn't want the transaction.
+Psalm 40:6–8 echoes the lesson Samuel gave Saul: obedience is better than sacrifice.
+God doesn't want ritual or transaction.
 He's looking for people who come to prayer already willing to do what He says — not to inform God of what they want Him to do.

 "We make prayer like this: I pray this loud, I pray this often, I do so much more — but how come you're not giving me that job I want?
 We make all of prayer about God being obedient to us."

-Obedience flows from trust.
-Believing that God's will really is good, even when it's different to what you want.
+Obedience flows from trust — believing that God's will really is good, even when it's different from what you want.

 The Prayer That Changed Everything